Jinlock9/jinlock9.github.io/_posts/2025-04-01-software_pipelining.md

 ### **Background**

-As I explore VLIW processors, it is all about finding sufficient (and ideally high) Instruction Level Parallelism (ILP) to fully utilize the benefits of VLIW.
+As I explore VLIW processors, I thought it is all about finding sufficient (and ideally high) Instruction Level Parallelism (ILP) to fully utilize the benefits of VLIW.
 The papers and textbooks I have read to learn about VLIW processors usually introduce *trace scheduling* as the primary solution for uncovering ILP (which I plan to review soon).

 However, this time, I read a short retrospective article titled *Retrospective: Software Pipelining – An Effective Scheduling Technique for VLIW Machines*.
 In it, the author reflects on her earlier work and argues that “software pipelining is effective on VLIW without complicated hardware support” [1].
 Since I believe it is important to understand various ways to effectively utilize VLIW processors, I decided to dig into **software pipelining**.

-But for now, let’s study software pipelining from the basics~!

 ---